lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-27-ALEXANDRIA_outcomes.md

 that they were correct: their logic is indeed strong enough to formalise more or less the *whole of mathematics*.

-The field as a whole has advanced tremendously, driven largely by the huge and enthusiastic Lean community.
+The field as a whole has advanced tremendously, driven also by the huge and enthusiastic Lean community.
 One sign of progress is the [famous list](https://www.cs.ru.nl/~freek/100/) of 100 rather arbitrary but notable theorems.
 It has taken a long time, but now 99 of the 100 theorems